rosmith76/client-routing/README.md

 -   Write a client router with appropriately named routes
 -   Create click events that navigate between view states
 -   Render data retrieved from an API based on a route
--   Render handlebars templates based on routes populated with API payload.

 ## Preparation